 Read our review of Stash to learn more.

 SoFi Invest is a brokerage to consider if you want a more full-service approach.
 The platform offers a wide variety of investment choices, including stocks, ETFs, crypto, and options.

-SoFi Invest has no account fees, and there is a $1 minimum balance requirement.
+SoFi Invest has no fees required, and there is a $1 minimum balance requirement.
 It also offers fractional-share investing and user-friendly options trading.